jremy42/42-Philosophers/README.md

 ## 📍 Overview

 The 42-Philosophers project is a multithreaded program that simulates the dining philosophers problem.
-It includes various files for initializing global variables, launching threads, printing messages, and handling philosopher states.
+It includes various files for launching threads, printing messages, and handling philosopher states.
 The program offers a practical implementation of concurrent programming and synchronization using mutexes, semaphores, and time-related functionalities.
 Its value proposition lies in its ability to provide a hands-on learning experience for students to understand the challenges of concurrent programming and develop strategies to resolve them.

 ---